-The EU's proposed regulation will likely have a far-reaching impact on all organizations leveraging the vast power of Al. and the consequences of noncompliance could range from restricting market access to significant fines depending on the level of noncompliance.
-Fines may range from 35 million euros or 7 percent of global turnover to 7.5 million or 1.5 percent of turnover, depending on the infringement and size of the company. (g)
+The EU's proposed regulation will likely have a far-reaching impact on all organizations leveraging the vast power of AI, and the consequences of noncompliance could range from restricting market access to significant fines depending on the level of noncompliance.
+Fines may range from 35 million euros or 7 percent of global turnover to 7.5 million or 1.5 percent of turnover, depending on the infringement and size of the company.7

-(g) European Parliament.
+7 European Parliament.
 (December 9, 2023).
 Artificial Intelligence Act: deal on comprehensive rules for trustworthy Al [Press release].
-Rules on Artificial Intelligence (Artificial Intelligence Act) and Amending Certain Union Legislative Act."